I’ve got a Helsinki feeling – part 2

 Somewhat sadly and predictably, this concept and her effort didn’t satisfy everyone.
 Those who had a more limited and provincial concept of such a memorial were able to force the inclusion of a steel effigy of Sibelius that sits to the right of this photo and accompanies the main monument.

 (Americans might remember a similar controversy roiling around the Vietnam Veterans Memorial.
-Critics attacked its black color {war memorials should be white}, its placement {sunk into the ground somehow suggested shame to them}, and its design {it looked like a wound and had neither an American Flag nor a heroic structure}.
+Critics attacked its black color – {war memorials should be white}, its placement {sunk into the ground somehow suggested shame to them}, and its design {it looked like a wound and had neither an American Flag nor a heroic structure}.
 The last two elements were added two years after its initial dedication in 1982.
 As at the Vietnam Memorial where people are drawn to Maya Lin’s design and largely ignore the needless addition, most of the visitors I saw paid little attention to the Sibelius statue.)

-As our tour wound down, we rode past the 1952 Olympic Stadium – a prominent example of architectural functionalism.
 The stadium was originally built in anticipation of Helsinki hosting the 1940 Summer Olympics but the Winter War and World War II intervened.
-There were no Olympic Games in 1944 and the first post war Games were granted to London.
+There were also no Olympic Games in 1944 and the first post war Games were granted to London.
 The Finns finally had the chance to use their Olympic facilities in 1952 and these were the first games in which Germany, Japan, China, the Soviet Union, and Israel all took part as independent nations.

 Here are two interesting Olympic sidebar notes.
 Although the only capital of an independent country farther north than Helsinki is Reykjavík, Iceland, Finland has hosted a Summer Olympics but never a Winter Olympic Games.
 The simple reason for this is that the country lacked accessible mountains to accommodate the downhill events.

-The other fun fact is that one of the great middle- and long-distance runners in the history of the sport is another person on that short list of Finnish names recognizable certainly to sports minded Americans – Paavo Nurmi nicknamed the “Flying Finn.”
+The other fun fact is that one of the great middle – and long-distance runners in the history of the sport is another person on that short list of Finnish names recognizable certainly to sports minded Americans – Paavo Nurmi nicknamed the “Flying Finn.”
 Nurmi, who won nine Olympic gold medals, also set 22 world records at distances ranging from 1,500 meters to 20 kilometers.

 As I noted above, the bus tour wound down and ended in Senate Square.
-At this time, watching the clouds that had been slowly gathering all morning continue to condense as though to discuss some aqueous secret, I took my leave from those who were staying on in Finland or in the group that was going on to St. Petersburg.
+At this time, watching the clouds that had been slowly gathering all morning continue to condense as though to discuss some aqueous secret, I took my leave from those who were staying on in Finland or in the group that was going on to Saint Petersburg.
 This included the Australians Frank and Heidy, Florida attorney Phil, and the Minnesotans John and Mary.

 With only a few hours available until I had to return to the ferry and begin the journey home, I would soon set off on my afternoon walk through Helsinki.
-And that will be the subject of my next, and final, posts for my Scottish, Scandinavian and Nordic adventure of 2015.
+And that will be the subject of my next, and final, posts for my Scottish, Scandinavian, and Nordic adventure of 2015.

 This entry was posted in Scotland and Scandinavia 2015.
 Bookmark the permalink.